goddy1/AI-Captivity/README.md

 What makes an AI safe?
 What makes an AI ethical?
 What criteria does it depend on whether an AI corresponds to the two points of view?

+STEPS:

+1. List of all current and planned guidelines on safe and ethical AI.
+With content and author.
+2. Summary of all regulations regarding safe and ethical AI.
+3. Evaluate policies and rank them by importance.
+4. Investigating how to achieve compliance with the main guidelines while respecting the specifications of our project